 Here are a few plant-based protein food sources that also qualify as the best and most versatile vegan protein foods:

-- Tofu: Being one of the richest vegan protein sources, Tofu offers about 8 grams of protein in a single serving of 100 g.
+- Tofu: Tofu is an essential part of a high protein vegetarian diet and vegan foods.
+It offers about 8 grams of protein in a single serving of 100 g.
 Tofu is also a good source of zinc, manganese, and potassium.
 Consumption of Tofu is beneficial for promoting the growth of gut micro bacteria and maintaining estrogen levels in women.

 - Pea Protein: A single scoop of pea protein contains almost 24 grams of protein.
 It is one of the best sources of vegetable protein with mellow flavours that offer a versatile range of cooking utilities.
 It is also a good source of iron, manganese, and lysine.
 Consumption of pea protein is helpful for regulating cholesterol levels, improving muscle mass, and maintaining gut health.